aakif100/figma-design/README.md

  ## Thank You

 Thank you for visiting and exploring the UI/UX Signature Designs Showcase!
-We hope you find these designs helpful and inspiring for your own creative projects.
+I hope you find these designs helpful and inspiring for your own creative projects.